3. EU budget and UK contribution

 Leaving the EU theoretically improves the UK’s public finances by saving the UK contribution, but this is just part of the story.
 All reputable economists agree that Brexit reduces UK national income by much more than the contribution.
 Scroll down for the economic benefits of EU membership.
 Also, see section on impact assessment.

-Table 3.1: UK contributions to the EU (UK financial years)
+Table 3.1: UK contributions to the EU (UK financial years)2019 Annual

 £bn